 Mauritania is a mostly desert country, with a population of about 3.5 million.
 In 2014, its per capita gross national income (GNI) stood at $1,270.
 The country has a wealth of natural resources, particularly in the mining sector, and has experienced sustained growth thanks to a period of high international commodity prices.
 The country is Africa’s second leading exporter of iron ore and also exports gold and copper, two exports with significant growth potential.
-In addition, Mauritania is a modest oil producer and possesses considerable natural gas deposits in the offshore Banda field.
+In addition, Mauritania is a modest oil producer and possesses considerable natural gas deposits offshore.
 Mauritania’s waters have some of the most abundant fish stocks in the world.

 After a military coup followed by a transition to democracy in 2005-2006, the country’s authorities engaged in constructive dialogue with development partners.
 Mauritania was granted debt relief under the Heavily Indebted Poor Countries (HIPC) Initiative and the Multilateral Debt Relief Initiative (MDRI).
 Following another military coup in 2008, the international community suspended most of its activities in Mauritania.
 The World Bank reengaged in September 2009, following elections that led to the formation of a national unity government and the lifting of international sanctions.
 In the past several years, Mauritania has enjoyed political stability with the June 2014 presidential elections taking place peacefully.

 Despite robust economic growth, Mauritania’s poverty rate remains high, particularly in rural areas.
 The main constraints to poverty reduction are low productivity of the rural economy, a lack of human capital-intensive sectors, governance issues, the quality of public services, and vulnerability to exogenous shocks.
 According to a poverty assessment from 2008, the poverty rate declined from 46.7% to 42% from 2004 to 2008.
-In 2015, a new household survey will provide more recent data.
+A new household survey took place in 2015 and will provide more recent data.
 Mauritania’s human development index moved up from 0.424 to 0.487 between 2004 and 2014, compared to an average of 0.502 for Sub-Saharan Africa.
+Mauritania ranks 156th among 188 countries on the United Nations Human Development Index.

 Mauritania faces multiple development challenges.
 These include the efficient use of revenue derived from natural resources, competitiveness, diversification, and poor governance.